Waseca resident was called to work autopsy for 9/11 victims

 Backlash

 Not everyone was fond of what they were doing at Port Mortuary.
 McLean said that they received a lot of backlash because of false information.
-He said the deceased who came through Port Mortuary got the highest respect though regardless.
+There were thoughts that they were putting parts in the dumpster, which McLean states as untrue.
+He said the deceased who came through Port Mortuary got the highest respect.

-McLean said that everything is perfection and the flag is on top of the deceased and the flag goes with them and a flag is on the casket when they come through Port Mortuary.
+McLean said that everything is perfection and the flag is on top of the deceased, the flag goes with them, and a flag is on the casket when they come through Port Mortuary.

 When he was finished with his time at Port Mortuary identifying 9/11 victims he received a flag that had been placed on a transfer case when it was transported from the Pentagon to Dover.